 An examination of international law that explores both its evolution and function in contemporary global politics.
 The course draws on both theoretical and historical debates about the nature of international law to assess its current and future potential for addressing global challenges.
 Prerequisite: POL 244 or junior standing.
 Offered Spring - Even Numbered Years.

 Model United Nations

 Participate in a regional or national Model United Nations conference.
 The course examines the aims, structure, and processes of the United Nations and specialized UN agencies, programs and other groups.
 Emphasis each semester will be placed on countries and issues relevant to the conference agenda.
 Repeatable for credit - maximum nine.
 Offered Fall, Spring.

 POL 350 Cr.3

 American Political Theory

 The history and development of American political thought, with attention to the thinkers and themes influential to institutions, ideologies, and controversies in American politics.
 The course will analyze the ideals and principles upon which the United States was founded, and critically assess their application and realization.
 Prerequisite: POL 251 or junior standing.
 Offered Occasionally.

 POL 351 Cr.3

 Classical Political Theory

 The foundations of political theory from the ancient Greeks to the early modern social contract theorists.
 The course analyzes leading political theorists in their historical contexts, and evaluates their ideas according to the preceding tradition of political theory and their implications for political thought and practice.
 The survey includes studying the work of philosophers including: Plato, Aristotle, Augustine, Aquinas, Machiavelli, Hobbes, Locke, and Rousseau.
 Prerequisite: POL 251 or junior standing.
-Offered Alternate Years.
+Offered Occasionally.